Fire Doors in Healthcare Facilities

 BS 476-22 vs EN 1634-1 Testing Standards

-• Origin: BS 476-22 is British Standard (1987); EN 1634-1 is European Standard (2014)
+- Origin: BS 476-22 is a British Standard (1987); EN 1634-1 is the European Standard (2014, updated 2018)

-• Classification: BS 476-22 uses FD30; EN 1634-1 uses E30/EI30
+- Classification: BS 476-22 uses FD30/FD60 designation; EN 1634-1 uses E30/EI30 classification

-• Pressure Conditions: BS 476-22 uses 1000mm neutral plane; EN 1634-1 uses 500mm (higher positive pressure)
+- Pressure Conditions: BS 476-22 uses a 1,000 mm neutral plane; EN 1634-1 uses 500 mm (creating higher positive pressure)

-• CE/UKCA Marking: Only EN 1634-1 supports CE/UKCA marking
+- CE/UKCA Marking: Only EN 1634-1 supports CE or UKCA marking

-• Regulatory Status: BS 476-22 accepted until September 2029 (England); EN 1634-1 becomes sole standard after that
+- Regulatory Status (England): BS 476-22 is accepted in England until September 2029, after which EN 1634-1 becomes the sole standard for new installations

-• Performance: EN 1634-1 is estimated 5-20% more demanding
+- Performance Difference: EN 1634-1 is estimated to be 5–20% more demanding than BS 476-22

 Fire Door Installation Requirements

-• Correct fire rating appropriate to location
+- Correct fire rating appropriate to location and building use

-• Acceptable perimeter gaps (2-4mm typically)
+- Acceptable perimeter gaps within specified tolerance (2–4 mm typically)

-• Maximum 3mm threshold gap for smoke control doors
+- Maximum 3 mm threshold gap for smoke control doors

-• Suitable, correctly fitted self-closing devices
+- Suitable, correctly fitted self-closing device, tested and adjusted

-• Fire-rated ironmongery per test evidence
+- Fire-rated ironmongery installed per test evidence and manufacturer specification

 Gap Tolerance Specifications:

-• 2-4mm: Top and sides (door to frame)
+- 2–4 mm: Top and sides (door leaf to frame)

-• 3mm maximum: Threshold (smoke control doors)
+- 3 mm maximum: Threshold (smoke control doors, FD30S/FD60S)

 Common Fire Door Defects

-• 54%: Care and maintenance issues (damaged seals, worn hinges, faulty closers)
+- 54%: Care and maintenance issues (damaged seals, worn hinges, faulty closers)

-• 37%: Smoke sealing problems (missing, damaged, or incorrectly fitted seals)
+- 37%: Smoke sealing problems (missing, damaged, or incorrectly fitted seals)

-• 31%: Improper installation from day one
+- 31%: Improper installation from original installation date

-• 19%: Unsuitable hinges (fewer than three, missing screws, non-fire-rated)
+- 19%: Unsuitable hinges (fewer than three, missing screws, non-fire-rated)

 Maintaining Fire Doors in Nursing Homes and Hospitals